-In June, 2015 its subsidiary (GTMDI) ceased its mall and cinema operations, the company plans to look at other business opportunities outside of the mall operation as industry competition has become capital-intensive and being dominated by few big players, this market environment is not expected to change this year or in the next years.
+The subsidiary (GTMDI) and the parent company (EGRHI) ceased its mall and cinema operations in June, 2015 and April 2017, respectively.
+The group plans to look at other business opportunities outside of the mall operation as industry competition has become capital-intensive and being dominated by few big players, this market environment is not expected to change this year or in the next years.
 Given the existing operational challenges, particularly in the legal aspects an debt servicing, the Company will still assess other potential industries to venture such as tourism and agriculture which remained to be promising.